mwshinn/LineStuffUp/README.md

 nearly all other Python image libraries, and so usually you should not need to think about this.

-This library also uses an extension on numpy ndarrays to specify a coordinate system origin.
+LineStuffUp also uses an extension on numpy ndarrays to specify a coordinate system origin.
 These objects are called "ndarray_shifted".
 If you do not care about the shift, you can use them like a normal numpy array.